Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 3. Set the scope to `openid`, then select **Preview Token**.

-4. In the generated preview, check to make sure that `groups` and `login_email` values are present.
+4. In the generated preview, check to make sure that the `groups` value is present.

 5. From the list of groups in the preview, identify groups that you want to use in
 {{site.konnect_short_name}}.
 Take note of these groups.